-I am a W. P. Carey Sun Devil:
+I am a W. P. Carev Sun Devil:

-- I contribute to our legacy and live our values of excellence, integrity, impact, and community - I demonstrate that business is personal by treating others with respect and kindness - I advocate for diversity, equity, and inclusion to create stronger organizations and societies - I embrace and exhibit ethical business practices and lead others by example - I champion fellow Sun Devils and volunteer when and what I can to promote their success
+- I contribute to our legacy and live our values of excellence, integrity, impact, and community - I demonstrate that business is personal by treating others with respect and kindness - I advocate for access and equal opportunity to create stronger organizations and inclusive societies - I embrace and exhibit ethical business practices and lead others by example - I champion fellow Sun Devils and volunteer when and what I can to promote their success.